valkey-io/valkey-doc/commands/command-count.md

-Returns @integer-reply of number of total commands in this Redis server.
+Returns @integer-reply of number of total commands in this Valkey server.

 @examples